The Cyclades · Naxos

 Buggy shuttle up the hill is mandatory

-InsiderThe wine and oil aren't decoration — the family works a real vineyard and cellar on the property and presses oil from their own old groves, so book the Greek tasting dinner with the wine pairing; it's the thing to do here even on a night you'd planned to head out.
-One practical note: the hillside is steep enough that the staff buggy you up and down — charming, but it means you're reliant on them to come and go, so it's not a wander-into-town-on-a-whim base.
+InsiderThe wine and oil aren't decoration; the family works a real vineyard and cellar on the property and presses oil from their own old groves, so book the Greek tasting dinner with the wine pairing.
+It's the thing to do here, even on a night you'd planned to head out.
+One practical note: the hillside is steep enough that the staff buggy you up and down, which is fine until you realise you're reliant on them to come and go, so it's not a wander-into-town-on-a-whim base.

-The Naxian Collection's adults-only sister property, opened 2017 on the same Stelida hillside — villa-style suites with private plunge pools, the same long view down to Agios Prokopios, and a more design-forward, more self-contained feel than the flagship next door.
-Less full-service by design: fewer staff underfoot, more privacy, the kind of place you settle into rather than work the amenities of.
-The pick for couples who want the Naxian Collection's land and view without the hotel infrastructure.
+The Naxian Collection's adults-only sister property, opened 2017 on the same Stelida hillside: villa-style suites with private plunge pools, the same long view down to Agios Prokopios, and a more design-forward, more self-contained feel than the flagship next door.
+Less full-service by design, with fewer staff underfoot and more privacy; you settle in rather than work the amenities.
+For couples who want the Naxian Collection's land and view without the hotel infrastructure.

 What it's known for